muralivnv/git-auto-sync/README.md

 ## Reason

 I use Markdown and Obsidian for most of my note-taking.
-Having to make sure that the notes are in properly sync across multiple devices without relying on external cloud services is a hassle.
-Given I use Git on all of my devices, I thought why not, I don't care about commit messages for my notes but just the sync.
+Having to make sure that the notes are properly in sync across multiple devices without relying on external cloud services is a hassle.
+Given I use git on all of my devices, I thought why not, I don't care about commit messages for my notes as long as the notes and the stuff are in sync.

 ## Dependency Installation